Not understanding what I’m about to explain is risky if you are making a multisignature wallet. Make sure you understand everything.

 This can be difficult to explain succinctly and clearly, but I’ll give it a shot.

-Seed – these are your mnemonic WORDS.
-From them, you can generate your public and private key pairs.
+Seed – I will use this term to mean “seed phrase”, or “mnemonic words”, because on its own, “seed” is a little ambiguous – it can mean a seed phrase or an extended private/public key.
+From the seed phrase, you can generate your extended public and private key pairs.
 These two keys “belong” to the seed, and only this exact seed can generate this exact key pair.
-If you lose the seed, you lose the Private AND Public keys (If you don’t have backups of those).
+If you lose the seed, you lose the extended Private AND Public keys (If you don’t have backups of those).

-Private Key – (Technically the EXTENDED Private Key, or xPRV) This is a string of characters.
+Extended Private Key (xPrv) – This is a string of characters (that represent a large number).
 It can be used to create the Extended Public Key.
-If you lose the Private Key, you also lose the Public key (unless you backed that up separately).
+If you lose the private key, you also lose the ability to create the public key.

-Public Key – (Technically the EXTENDED Public Key, or xPUB) This is a string of characters.
-It is needed to create the wallet.
+Extended Public Key (xPub) – This is a string of characters (that represent a large number).
+It is needed to create the wallet (unique collection of addresses).
 If you can’t create a wallet, you can’t spend bitcoin held by the wallet.
-If you lose the Public key, you can generate it from the Private key, or seed.
+If you lose the extended public key, you can generate it from the extended private key, or seed.

-The above schema is for a single signature watching wallet (can see addresses, but can’t spend bitcoin).
+The above schema is for a single signature watching wallet (watching refers to the fact that you can see addresses, but can’t spend bitcoin from them).

-The schema below is for a single signature spendable wallet (The seed is the same, so the addresses are the same):
+The schema below is for a single-signature spendable wallet (The seed is the same, so the addresses are the same).
+Focus on the differences between the two images – the green arrow indicates how the addresses are created:

 This is the schema for a multisignature watching wallet (can see addresses, but can’t spend bitcoin):